 Directors of the George Brown College Foundation have a strong interest in and commitment to the goals and long-term objectives of George Brown College.
 Our Directors bring credibility, integrity, and respect to the Foundation.

-Current members of the Board come from diverse backgrounds and all have demonstrated a dedication to excellence in their chosen fields:
+Current board members come from diverse backgrounds and all have demonstrated a dedication to excellence in their chosen fields.

 President, George Brown College Foundation

-Cindy is an accomplished leader with over 15 years of management experience in private and public sector.
+Cindy is an accomplished leader with over 20 years of management experience in the private and public sectors.
 She is a results-driven individual whose strengths are relationship development and management, formulating optimal strategies, troubleshooting complex problems and bringing together diverse clientele.
-She is an inspiring individual who identifies opportunities where they are least present, is a known problem-solver and an innovative solutions provider.
-She has travelled overseas establishing cross-cultural partnerships, delivering strategic results through sensitivity and respect towards diversity.
+She is an inspiring individual who identifies opportunities where they are the least present, is a known problem-solver and an innovative solutions provider.
+She has travelled overseas establishing cross-cultural partnerships, delivering strategic results through an appreciation and respect for diversity and inclusion.

 President, George Brown College

 Dr. Gervan Fearon became President of George Brown College in August 2021.
 Working with colleagues across the college, he aims to support career-oriented programs to meet the needs of students and the demands of employers; advance college-led research; and enhance community engagement.
 With a proven track record of collaboration, transformative leadership and engaging higher learning communities in a shared mission, he leads George Brown’s efforts to provide transformative education opportunities that benefit learners, industry and the greater community.